6 of the Best Free Linux Point-of-Sale Software

 the obvious advantage of helping a business to lower costs.

-Linux has a good range of open source Point-of-Sale software which can
+Linux has a good range of open source Point-of-Sale software

 help retailers make considerable cost savings, not simply due to the